oleg121203/AI-SYSTEMS/README.md

 ## Purpose of AI-SYSTEMS

 AI-SYSTEMS is a comprehensive system designed to automate the software development process through the interaction of multiple specialized AI agents.
-The main goal is to take a project description (target) as input and generate an appropriate project structure, write code, create tests, write documentation, and ensure iterative code improvement based on test results.
+The main goal is to take a project description (target) as input and automatically generate a complete production-ready program without human intervention, including appropriate project structure, source code, tests, documentation, and iterative improvements based on test results.

 ## System Architecture